Vegetables and Fruits that are Known Flu Symptom Regressors

 1. Sweet Yellow Peppers

 The vitamin C content of this sweet vegetable increases as it matures.
-So the longer it is left to ripen, the more vitamin C it will contain.
-Just one-half cup (75 grams) of yellow peppers provides 137 mg of vitamin C, or 152% of the DV or daily value, which is 90mg.
-Double the amount found in green peppers!
+Just one-half cup (75 grams) of yellow peppers provides 137 mg of vitamin C, or 152% of the daily value (DV), which is 90 mg.
+That's double the amount found in green peppers!

 2. Parsley

-2 Tablespoons of fresh parsley contain 10 mg of vitamin C AND are a significant source of plant-based iron.
-This is important to note because vitamin C increases the absorption of nonheme iron and can help to treat anemia.
+Two tablespoons of fresh parsley contain 10 mg of vitamin C and are a significant source of plant-based iron.
+Vitamin C increases the absorption of nonheme iron and can help treat anemia.
 Check out our selection of culinary herbs and grow your own parsley at home!

 3. Kale

 Kale is a veggie packed with nutrients and vitamin C!
 One cup raw provides 80 mg, while cooked it reduces to 53 mg.
-Never fear if you don’t like raw kale, though!
-Boiling, frying or steaming leafy greens is said to help release more of their antioxidants, which help reduce chronic inflammatory diseases.
+Boiling, frying, or steaming leafy greens can help release more antioxidants, which help reduce chronic inflammatory diseases.

 4. Broccoli